GilOliveira/schemadotorg/modules/schemadotorg_starterkit/README.md

 TODO
 ----

-- Determine what other pre-installation configuration and behaviors starter kits require.

 - Possibly create an admin page, similar to the Features UI, that tracks which starter kits are available and installed.

 - Potential starter kits
   - events